 If you can, stay with family or friends who can help and support you as you detox.

-Don't drive until all symptoms are gone and you are feeling better.
+Don't drive until all symptoms are gone and you're feeling better.

 Follow up with your healthcare provider, or as advised.
 Withdrawal can last from a few weeks to a few months.
 Once you get past it, you will feel better.
-If you were misusing benzodiazepines, it is essential that you get support and treatment to stay off them.
-Your healthcare provider can help.
+If you were misusing benzodiazepines, it's vital to get support and treatment to stay off them.
+Your provider can help.
 Here are some resources for support:

-You may benefit from a residential detox program.
-There, you can stay overnight and get supervised attention and help.
-Look online or in the phone book for listings under Drug Abuse and Treatment Centers.
+You may find a residential detox program helpful.
+There you can stay overnight and get supervised attention and help.
+Do an online search for drug abuse and treatment centers.

 Call your healthcare provider right away if any of these occur:

 Headache or confusion

 Severe trouble sleeping

 Feeling that you want to harm yourself or others

 Trouble breathing or swallowing, or wheezing